Pasta Rose Scholarship

 Who Lost a Parent to Cancer

-Named after my two nieces, Jasmine Rose and Scarlet Rose, The Pasta Rose Scholarship will be a yearly scholarship awarded to Brooklyn high school students who have lost a parent to cancer.
+Named after my two nieces, Jasmine Rose and Scarlet Rose, The Pasta Rose Scholarship is a yearly scholarship awarded to Brooklyn high school students who have lost a parent to cancer.

 In 2018, I lost my sister, Lenore, to cancer.
 When she was 37 she was diagnosed with stage 4 bladder cancer, and although the doctors thought she had a few weeks to live, she fought it for six years.
-She left behind two young daughters, Jasmine and Scarlet.
+She left behind two young daughters, Jasmine Rose and Scarlet Rose.

 Lenore was a lawyer and worked for the Administration for Children's Services in Queens, where she fought tirelessly for the rights of children.
 She felt everything deeply, and had a way of making everyone she met feel like the most special person in the room.

 Having the strength and resilience to go on after losing a parent at a young age is no easy task.
 This scholarship will help those kids who have lost so much... help them go to college, help them succeed, help them feel just a little bit better.

 Donate funds to The Pasta Rose Scholarship online

 Mackenzie Nelson, 2021 Winner

 Ganden Fung, 2022 2nd Place Winner

 Skyler Kim-Schellinger, 2022 1st Place Winner

 APPLICATIONS FOR 2023 OPEN IN MARCH